Public-Health-Scotland/phstemplates/README.md

   * `r-project.Proj` - R project

 ## RMarkdown Templates

-This package currently provides two RMarkdown templates: [one for producing ISD national statistics reports and one for producing ISD national statistics summary documents](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template).
+This package currently provides various RMarkdown templates including [one for producing ISD national statistics reports and one for producing ISD national statistics summary documents](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template).
 You can access these templates in RStudio by clicking File -> New File -> R Markdown -> From Template.

-### Adding a new template to phiproject
+### Adding a new template
-1. Clone phiproject and load it up in RStudio
+1. Clone phstemplates and load it up in RStudio
 2. Create your own Git branch and switch to that branch
 3. In R, type `usethis::use_rmarkdown_template("my-template")` where you replace `my-template` with the name you want to give your template.
 This is actually just the name it gives to the folder that stores your template so the name should not have spaces but can contain dashes or underscores.
 The name should also not be too long as this may cause issues when building the package.
 This will create a basic structure for your template within the directory `inst\rmarkdown\templates\my-template`
 4. Open up `template.yaml` in the folder just created for your template.
 Update the name and description as appropriate for your template.